Documentation

 Dana 18 Transfer Case

 Following the retirement of the Dana 18, Jeep would introduce a transfer case known as the Dana 20.
-It was actually marketed as the “silent transfer case”.
+It was marketed as the "silent transfer case".
 This was obviously in reference to the noise issues some were having with their Dana 18s.
 The problem again was with the power flow.
 All of the power and load had to go through the intermediate gear in order to reach the offset outputs for both the front and rear differentials.
-As Americans increasingly drove more and more 2wd highway driving, so to their intermediate gear, its shaft, bearings and thrust washers were wearing constantly more as well.
-Even a slight amount of wear on the intermediate gear bearings and thrust washers could create “gear whine” both under load and at a coast as well.
+As Americans increasingly drove more and more 2WD highway driving, their intermediate gear, its shaft, bearings and thrust washers were wearing constantly more as well.
+Even a slight amount of wear on the intermediate gear bearings and thrust washers could create "gear whine" both under load and at a coast.
 Simply replacing the shaft offered little relief as the wear on the I.D. of the gear and bearing allowed for a thump or wobble.
-This bouncing all around created continued wear of all parts concerned.
+This bouncing all around created continued wear on all parts concerned.
 Since the problem generated from the intermediate gear and bearings bouncing around under load, the fix was simple, keep it from bouncing to begin with.
-For years Advance Adapters has offered a tapered roller bearing kit for both 1-1/8” and 1-1/4” intermediate shafts.
-These kits use tapered roller bearings and a new shaft that aids in increased support and significant the noise reduction.
+For years Advance Adapters has offered a tapered roller bearing kit for both 1-1/8" and 1-1/4" intermediate shafts.
+These kits use tapered roller bearings and a new shaft that aids in increased support and significant noise reduction.

-These kits are available for Jeep transfer cases 1946-53 (with an 1-1/8” intermediate shaft), or Jeeps 1953-79 (1-1/4”) to fit the stock cluster gear.
+These kits are available for Jeep transfer cases 1946-53 (with a 1-1/8" intermediate shaft), or Jeeps 1953-79 (1-1/4") to fit the stock cluster gear.
 These kits use tapered roller bearings and a new shaft that aid in the noise reduction of your stock transfer case.
 Machining is required on your cluster gear.
-P/N 716005 - 1-1/4” Kit P/N 716006 - 1-1/8” Kit
+P/N 716005 - 1-1/4" Kit P/N 716006 - 1-1/8" Kit

-One Seattle Washington Jeep dealership would specially outfit Jeeps they sold with PTO devices and other innovative offerings to suit their customers’ needs.
+One Seattle Washington Jeep dealership would specially outfit Jeeps they sold with PTO devices and other innovative offerings to suit their customers' needs.
 Dealership owner Arthur Warn who would later start Warn Industries developed numerous aftermarket products including an overdrive unit commonly known as the Warn All Range.
 Since more and more jeeps were seeing highway use, this product saw great success.
 When the Dana 18 was discontinued many of the PTO products including the Warn Overdrive were also retired.
-The Warn All Range saw new light in 1991 when Advance Adapters purchased the tooling, engineering data, and inventory from Warn Industries.
+The Warn All Range saw a new light in 1991 when Advance Adapters purchased the tooling, engineering data and inventory from Warn Industries.
 The components we manufacture today are the same as the old Warn components.
 We have incorporated a few upgrades on the units we sell today, but these units are all still interchangeable with the original Warn overdrive.
 The new overdrives are known today as the Saturn Overdrive.
 More additional information can be found by clicking here.
 Saturn

 In 1969 Jeep introduced the Buick Dauntless V6 and with it the T14 transmission.
-This transmission used a 10 spline output shaft with a 29 tooth input gear.
-Do to the minimal amount of years this application was used, some aftermarket parts may be limited.
+This transmission used a 10-spline output shaft with a 29-tooth input gear.
+Due to the minimal number of years this application has been used, some aftermarket parts may be limited.
+The Saturn Overdrive is available for this limited application as are several of our transfer case adapters.
+1971 was the last production year for the Dana 18.

 Dana 20 Transfer Case

 The Dana 20 was the end product of some rather simple yet innovative design changes to the Dana 18.
-The result was a durable and dependable transfer case capable of handling the heavier vehicles and more powerful engines Jeep was introducing.
+The result was a durable and dependable transfer case capable of handling heavier vehicles and more powerful engines Jeep was introducing.

 The Dana 20 remained a cast iron transfer case like the Dana 18 and also retained the passenger-side front output.
-Although compact in size at only 10½” and relatively light in weight, the transfer case was quite dependable.
+Although compact at only 10½" and relatively light in weight, the transfer case was quite dependable.
 The 5 bolt pattern on the front of the Dana 20 was carried over from the Dana 18 and can best be described as the state of Texas.
-The front indexing hole was 4”, the same basic design used with “Large Hole” Dana 18 transfer cases.
+The front indexing hole was 4", the same basic design used with "Large Hole" Dana 18 transfer cases.
 Since the Dana 18 and Dana 20 share the same common bolt patterns and spline counts, Most of the adapters manufactured by Advance Adapters are for use with either transfer case.
-Likewise the large Dana 18 indexing retainers will also need to be used on the Dana 20 as with the Dana 18.
+Likewise, the large Dana 18 indexing retainers will also need to be used on the Dana 20 as with the Dana 18.
 These retainers were not commonly used on factory Dana 20 applications but will be required.

 Casting #'s on the Dana 20 can differ; however, most seem to start with C18-15.
 This commonly leads to misidentification of the transfer case as the number was commonly used on the large hole Dana 18 as well.

-We offer a tapered roller bearing kit for 1-1/4” intermediate shafts.
-These kits use tapered roller bearings and a new shaft that aids in increased support and significant the noise reduction.
-This kit is available for Jeep transfer cases 1953-79 (1-1/4”) to fit the stock cluster gear.
+We offer a tapered roller bearing kit for 1-1/4" intermediate shafts.
+These kits use tapered roller bearings and a new shaft that aids in increased support and significant noise reduction.
+This kit is available for Jeep transfer cases 1953-79 (1-1/4") to fit the stock cluster gear.
 These kits use tapered roller bearings and a new shaft that aid in the noise reduction of your stock transfer case.
 Machining is required on your cluster gear.
-P/N 716005 - 1-1/4”
+P/N 716005 - 1-1/4"

-402001 - REBUILD KIT-JEEP D20 TCASE 1973-79 (bearings, gaskets & seals)
+402001 - REBUILD KIT-JEEP D20 TCASE 1973-79 (bearings, gaskets and seals)

 402018 - SEAL AND GASKET KIT-DANA18/20 JEEP TRANSFER CASE